Indithem/cop290-assignment1/README.md

 ## What this does?
 Downloads historical data of a _stock symbol_ for _past x years_ using [jugaad-data](https://github.com/jugaad-py/jugaad-data) API and benchmarks the time and space taken to store the data in various formats.
-A graph is displayed.
+A graph is stored in the file _SYMBOL.png_.
 Benchmark results are outputted to console.

 ## How to use?
 ### To use